 "Are you kidding?"
 Akane said, the tone and look of her face from the first time Ranma said he would leave still there.
 "You've been through hell because of your dad!
 You've been on the road for weeks if not longer!
 By all rights, you should be in bed!"

 "Why, Akane, it sounds like you want him to stay.
 Does little miss 'I hate boys' actually care for one?"
-Nabiki said with a teasing grin on her face, glancing over at her sister.
+Nabiki commented with a teasing grin on her face, glancing over at her sister.

 "It's not like that at all." the youngest sister responded with a turn of her face away from Nabiki.
 "I just don't think it's right to put Ranma out and have him continue traveling about, on foot no less, because of all the stuff his father did!
 Besides, he still got hurt from that Panda, remember?"